100+ Best Fundraising Ideas for Everyone in 2024

 43. Haunted House

 Halloween is all about a good scare.
-And a Haunted House is exactly what you need for that.
+And a haunted house is exactly what you need for that!

-Plan your path in the Haunted House.
+Plan your path in the haunted house.
 Consider who will be coming and then design your path appropriately.

 Think of a theme and a story that will inform the path and the décor.
 Perhaps there was an old lady murdered in the house or a family on their vacation.
 Perhaps the house was built on an old graveyard or it was an asylum.
 Cover your walls in fake spider webs, fake blood, and bones, or anything Halloween-y.
 Make sure the lighting is dark and the music is ominous.

 Enlist volunteers to act like ghosts, goblins, monsters, etc. Have them jump out at guests and make scary noises or laugh maniacally.
-They can even grab at guests’ shoulders.

 Fundraising Potential: +++